 Depreciation is calculated to write off the original cost of tangible fixed assets over their expected useful lives.
 A full year's depreciation is charged in the year of acquisition.

-Depreciation is applied at the following annual rates:
+Depreciation is applied at the following annual rates: computers - 33% and fixtures and fittings - 20%

-• computers 33%

-• motor vehicles 25%

-• fixtures and fittings 20%